katrinajoyceb/git-instruction/README.md

 # How To: Make a commit to a repository using the Mac OS Terminal
+A beginner friendly guide for those who are just getting started with Git.
 This is how you commit a change to a github repository.

 ## Requirements
 1. Beginner Github user